ConficturaStudios/seed-engine/README.md

 - iOS
 - Windows Mobile

+### Features Under Consideration

+The following features are under consideration for future iterations of the engine.

+- Console support
+- HLSL as a cross-platform shader language using [Microsoft's Shader Conductor](https://github.com/Microsoft/ShaderConductor)

+For more information about planned features and this project's roadmap, visit our [Trello]()* page.

+<sub name = "FeaturesNote1">* - *Trello board not publicly available at the time of this commit*</sub>

 ## Requirements

-Seed Engine has been designed to have minimal requirements to build the project.
+Seed Engine is built using the C++17 standard.
 The following requirements represent the oldest configurations that have been tested successfully.
 Earlier versions of these tools may still successfully build the project, but have not yet been tested.

 ***Note:*** *GCC compilers older than GCC 4.9.0 are not supported due to a lack of implementation for std::regex.*